tagtogorg/tagtog-doc/search.md

 <div class="two-third-col">
   <h2>API</h2>
   <p>You can also search using the API.
 You can use it <a href="/#index-your-data">directly as your search interface</a> or simply augment your existing engine.
-Discover everything you can do checking the <a href="/API.html#search-documents-in-a-project-get">documentation</a>.</p>
+Discover everything you can in the <a href="/API.html#search-documents-in-a-project-get">documentation</a>.</p>
 </div>
 <div class="one-third-col">
 </div>